ND-Framework/ND_Police/README.md

 * Animation for player deploying.
 * If the player has one spike strip item it will be deployed.
 * If the player has more than one spike strip item then a menu will pop up asking how many they wish to use.

+**Impound:**
+* Police can impound any vehicle and it will be deleted.
+* If using NDCore poice will be able to select amount to charge for players to reclaim an impounded vehicle.